-3. Procedure for making Applications
+3. Procedure for making Applications to the Reserve Bank

-The application for necessary permission to act as an Indian Agent may be made to the Chief General Manager-in-Charge, Forex Markets Division, Foreign Exchange Department, Reserve Bank of India, Central Office, Mumbai-400 001 and should be accompanied by the following documents:
+Application for necessary permission to act as an Indian Agent may be made to the Principal Chief General Manager, Forex Markets Division, Foreign Exchange Department, Reserve Bank of India, Central Office, Amar Building, Fort, Mumbai-400 001 and should be accompanied by the documents pertaining to its proposed Overseas Principal, as detailed in Section II below and the following documents:

-- (a) An undertaking that no cases have been initiated/ are pending against the Indian Agent/ its directors by any law enforcing agency. - (b) Name and address of the Overseas Principal with whom the MTS will be conducted. - (c) Full details of the operation of the scheme by the Overseas Principal. - (d) List of branches in India and their addresses where MTS will be conducted by the Indian Agent. - (e) Estimated volume of business per month/year under the scheme. - (f) Audited Balance Sheet and Profit and Loss Account for the last two financial years, if available or a copy of the latest audited accounts, with a certificate from statutory auditors regarding the position of the net owned funds as on the date of application. - (g) Memorandum and Articles of Association where either a provision exists for taking up money transfer business or an appropriate amendment thereto has been filed with the Company Law Board. - (h) Confidential Report from the applicant's bankers (two) in a sealed cover. - (i) Details of sister/ associated concerns functioning in the financial sector. - (j) A certified copy of the board resolution for undertaking money transfer business.
+- a.
+A declaration to the effect that no proceedings have been initiated by / are pending with the Directorate of Enforcement (DoE) / Directorate of Revenue Intelligence (DRI) or any other law enforcing authorities, against the applicant or its directors and that no criminal cases are initiated / pending against the applicant or its directors. - b.
+A declaration to the effect that proper policy framework on KYC / AML / CFT, in accordance with the guidelines issued vide A.P.(DIR Series) Circular No. 18[A.P.(FL/RL Series) Circular No. 05] dated November 27, 2009, as amended from time to time, will be put in place on obtaining permission (authorization) of the Reserve Bank and before commencement of money transfer operations. - c.
+Name and address of the Overseas Principal with whom the MTSS will be conducted. - d.
+Full details of the operation of the scheme by the Overseas Principal. - e.
+List of branches in India and their addresses where MTSS will be conducted by the applicant. - f.
+Estimated volume of business per month/year under the scheme. - g.
+Audited Balance Sheet and Profit and Loss Account for the last two financial years of the applicant, if available or a copy of the latest audited accounts, with a certificate from Statutory Auditors regarding the position of the Net Owned Funds as on the date of application. - h.
+Memorandum and Articles of Association of the applicant where either a provision exists for taking up money transfer business or an appropriate amendment thereto has been filed with the Company Law Board. - i.
+Confidential Report from at least two of the applicant's bankers in sealed cover. - j.
+Details of sister/ associated concerns of the applicant functioning in the financial sector. - k.
+A certified copy of the board resolution for undertaking money transfer business by the applicant. - l.
+A letter from the proposed Overseas Principal, agreeing to enter into tie up with the applicant and also to provide necessary collateral.